mohanmca/MohanLearningGround/src/main/md/Tools/Jenkins.md

      ```
   * stage in pipeline is optional, but quite useful. pipeline configuration can work without stage defined in groovy script.
   * stage names could be anything, generally "checkout", "build", "package" and "archive"
+  * When test-reports are not displayed ensure, archival happens after all the steps, archival error might stop reporting test-reports.